mjhandy/web-prototype/README.md

 - When using the country select drop down:
   - the State/Provce field should offer the apporiate options if America or Canada is selected
-  - The postal/Zip code should update, with the aproprate validation -If Nither Canada or America is selected, the state/province and postal/zip code fields should not be visible, and the UI should not leave any gaps
+  - The postal/Zip code should update, with the aproprate validation
+  - If Nither Canada or America is selected, the state/province and postal/zip code fields should not be visible, and the UI should not leave any gaps

+### Cross Platform Testing

+- Cross browser/OS
+  - on PC, Firefox and Chrome (Current dev is done against Edge)
+  - on Mac, Safari, Edge, Firefox, and Chrome
+  - Full mobile testing on iOS and Android, both Cell and Tablets

+## New Features

+### Sortable Table

+- Source a public API that can represent data in a table format, and allow for sortable column.

+### Dynamic Main Nav

+- Similar to the site-map.html and footer nav, have the main nav source be app.routes.ts